Long Form Content: Why You Need It

 - How to tutorials - Take your reader’s though a handy tutorial - why not include video content!

-- Case studies - Easily digestible yet information content.
+- Case studies - Easily digestible yet informative content.
 For example, ’10 Things You Must do to Increase Your Social Media Presence’

 Examples such as topics that are trending at that moment, such as fashion and music, and content that is specific to a certain time of year can all fall under the short form content format.
 Topics like this are used to grab the reader’s attention quickly and also provide them with all of the information they need.

 Beating writer’s block

 If you’re planning to spend a lot of time on writing longer content, you’d be best prepared and get it right first time.
 Before embarking on an epic session of writing, consider these points: